Reptile Dentition: The Details on Reptile Teeth

 Pleurodont dentition model of the European Green Lizard showing normal regrowth and development.
 You can see the ‘iguanid’ regrowth pattern of Pleurodont lizards in this model.

 Thecodont teeth are the rarest in Reptiles and Crocodilians are the only true reptiles with Thecodont dentition.
 Crocodilian teeth are continuously replaced, which is vital to their apex predator lifestyles and carnivorous diets.
 They are often consuming large prey and engaging in violent territorial battles.
 Strong teeth help them do just that!
 This cycle is continuous throughout a Crocodilians life.
 As they age, dental replacement slows down.
 Thecodont teeth are the strongest because they are placed inside sockets carved deepest within the jaw bone.
 Whereas most reptile teeth are uniform, Thecodont Crocodilian teeth are not, meaning they have different shapes and sizes depending on the placement within the mouth.
 This gives them extra tissue and muscle holding their teeth in place for crushing power and sturdiness.
 Compared to other animals, crocodiles have incredibly strong pressure and force, according to a scholarly article published in the Journal of Structural Biology.
-Snakes are classified under "modified thecodont" according to some studies, because they have specially designed teeth to hold prey instead of chewing it.
+Snakes are classified under “modified thecodont” according to some studies, because they have specially designed teeth to hold prey instead of chewing it.
 The teeth are sharp and anchored within pockets in the jaw, typically angled in the front to secure prey.
-According to the previously mentioned study, "the arrangement and number of (snake) teeth varies.
-Some species have almost no teeth and others have many, highly developed teeth."
+According to the previously mentioned study, “the arrangement and number of (snake) teeth varies.
+Some species have almost no teeth and others have many, highly developed teeth.”
 Venomous snakes have extremely specialized dentition with fangs, which are used to deliver venom.
-There are three types of fangs in venomous snakes include the: Proteroglyphous (fixed fangs), Opisthoglyphous (foldable fangs), and Solenoglyphous (rear-fanged).
+There are three types of fangs in venomous snakes include the: Proteroglyphous (fixed fangs), Opisthoglyphous (rear fanged), and Solenoglyphous (foldable and front fanged).